 How do Knee Arthritis Braces Work?

-Most general-purpose knee braces are limited in their ability to relieve arthritis symptoms.
-The rigid plastic frame provides increased lateral stability which may improve balance.
+Most general-purpose rigid frame knee braces are limited in their ability to relieve arthritis symptoms.
+These braces provide increased lateral stability which may improve balance.
 While this can help, it does not address the root problem causing the pain in arthritic knees.
 Bone on bone pressure and increased friction due to cartilage loss are the primary factors leading to arthritis joint pain.
 Knee braces designed specifically to treat arthritis reduce pressure in areas of the knee joint most affected by the disease.
 In doing so, the bone on bone pressure and friction is decreased.
 This allows users to move more easily with less pain.
-These arthritis knee braces are called “unloader knee braces” because they actively unload pressure within the joint.
+These arthritis knee braces are called “unloader knee braces” because they actively unload pressure within the joint (Figure 2).

 Types of Knee Arthritis

 There are two main categories of knee arthritis: multi-compartment and uni-compartment.
 “Multi-compartment” implies that you have arthritis in more than one compartment while “uni-compartment” suggests that only a single area of the knee joint is affected.
 There are two subtypes of uni-compartment osteoarthritis that are important to distinguish between: patellofemoral and tibiofemoral.
 Patellofemoral knee arthritis indicates that the cartilage behind your knee cap has been damaged.
-Tibiofemoral arthritis refers to the cartilage between the top of your shin bone (tibia) and the bottom of your thigh bone (femur).
+Tibiofemoral arthritis – which can occur on the right or left side of the joint – refers to the cartilage between the top of your shin bone (tibia) and the bottom of your thigh bone (femur).

 What Type of Knee Arthritis Do I have?